Crystal Palace vs Stoke City U23 - Match Centre - Crystal Palace F.C.

 attempt blocked

 Attempt blocked.
-Kieran Coates (Stoke City PL2) right footed shot from the right side of the box is blocked.
-Assisted by Edward Jones with a cross.
+Kieran Coates (Stoke City PL2) left footed shot from outside the box is blocked.
+Assisted by Ethon Varian.

-Attempt missed.
-Sion Spence (Crystal Palace PL2) right footed shot from the centre of the box is close, but misses the top right corner following a set piece situation.

-David Boateng (Crystal Palace PL2) wins a free kick on the right wing.

 Stoke City U23 Goal